brkyydnmz/library-management/README.md

 An application where you pay as much as the number of books you read.

+You can find the link of the loom video and Patika at the bottom.
 # Roles
 ## Library Officer Usage
 - Create books with book name, author name, genre, description etc. fields.
 Then may modify, inactivate them.